Google Workspace security whitepaper

 Security reports

-Google Workspace administrators have access to security reports that provide vital information on their organization’s exposure to data compromise.
+Google Workspace administrators have access to that provide vital information on their organization’s exposure to data compromise.
 They can quickly discover which particular users pose security risks by not taking advantage of 2-step verification, installing external apps, or sharing documents indiscriminately.
 Administrators can also choose to receive alerts when suspicious login activity occurs, indicating a possible security threat.

 Insights using BigQuery